 For a real-life look at the value of advanced technologies, watch this 1-1/2 minute video to the right, to see how public safety leaders are using holograms in Russia and Europe to solve the challenge of keeping non-permitted people out of spaces reserved for the disabled.

 Clearly defined risk scenarios provided a sound basis for risk-mitigation designs that include intended outcomes and success criteria.

 The hologram project's initial installations in Russia achieved very good results, and so was expanded into European malls.

-For several other good risk scenarios (school violence, hospital workplace violence, and retail store crowd control) that demonstrate how new cloud-based technology can make a vast improvement in incident outcomes, download this white paper (name and email required): Future Threat Readiness.
+For several other good risk scenarios (school violence, hospital workplace violence, and retail store crowd control) that demonstrate how new cloud-based technology can make a vast improvement in incident outcomes, download this white paper: Future Threat Readiness.

 New Technologies Require New Technology Strategies

 Successfully implementing such advanced technology means doing so in a way that significantly improves the organization’s risk picture, by improving the security-effectiveness and cost-effectiveness of the organization’s security program.
 This means that your security technology strategy, to be effective, must include an updated risk assessment process whose results will provide scenarios of how advanced technology will be used to improve the risk picture.
 These are essential for educating the senior security stakeholders.

 Financial stakeholders also require educating, because security technology funding will now contain an OpEx element for cloud-based services.
 OpEx funding is not new to security for many organizations, since that’s the source of facility security force budgets.
 However, details will still have to be worked out.
 Fortunately, the utilization of cloud-based services is not new for organizations today.